top of page

 Dr. Charles Duggan, Jr, officially retired as a radiologist in 1993 and became fully immersed in his farming roots at Hollywood.
 Along with his son, Chuck, they enjoyed the land and timber management and hosting quail hunts for friends and family.

-Before his death in 2019, Dr. Charles Duggan, Jr, created the Duggan Family Partnership with his four children as partners to ensure the continued heritage of this family landmark.
+Before his death in 2019, Dr. Charles Duggan, Jr, created the Duggan Family Partnership with his children as partners to ensure the continued heritage of this family landmark.

 The Duggan children and grandchildren decide to shape responsibly the next 100 years of Hollywood Farms.